florentchandelier/WealthManagement/README.md

 > REFER TO COMMENTS WITHIN SOURCES FOR DETAILS

 ## USAGE
-Nothing is implemented yet in the general sense as StandAlone Testing of different Strategies is undergoing.
+Nothing is implemented yet in the general sense as [Standalone Testing](https://github.com/florentchandelier/WealthManagement/blob/master/StandaloneTesting/Notes_StandaloneTesting.md) of different Strategies is undergoing.